JefClaes/blog/content/post/2013-09-15-slides-from-my-talk-on-the-ubiquitous-language.md

 less than twelve minutes.
 That's why I started over, focusing on the ubiquitous language alone.

-You can find my slides embedded below or [on Slideshare](http://www.slideshare.net/jclaes/refactoring-towards-the-ubiquitous-language).
+You can find my slides [on Slideshare](http://www.slideshare.net/jclaes/refactoring-towards-the-ubiquitous-language).